CS6620-S21/Distributed-File-Systems-Reliability/README.md

 of these interfaces.

 ## 5. Acceptance criteria
+- Teraform Scripts should be able to create VMs on demand in MOC.
+- Ansible playbooks should be able to setup the VMs through automation by installing & configuring different file systems.
+- Ansible playbooks should be able to test different file systems.
 - For now the primary acceptance criteria is to thoroughly test the MooseFS distributed file system and figuring out what are the possible interfaces required such an assessment.
 - In the later phases we will try to provide implementation of these interface for other file systems and thus provide